EnterpriseDB/tpa/docs/src/INSTALL-repo.md

 This document explains how to use TPA from a copy of the source code repository.

-Please [install TPA from packages](INSTALL.md) if you can; install from source only if no packages are available for your system (e.g., on MacOS X), or if you are collaborating with the TPA developers to test unreleased code.
+!!!
+Note
+      EDB customers must [install TPA from packages](INSTALL.md) in order to receive EDB support for the software.

 To run TPA from source, you must install all of the dependencies (e.g., Python 3.6+) that the packages would handle for you, or download the source and [run TPA in a Docker container](INSTALL-docker.md).
-(Either way will work fine on Linux and MacOS X.)
+(Either way will work fine on Linux and macOS.)

 ## Quickstart